Full-time: 3 years †

 - Combine high-level management skills with a strong understanding of global tourism in the 21st century

-- Study at our Buxton campus, ideally located on the edge of the Peak District National Park with access to over 38,000 tourism businesses
+- Study at our Buxton campus, ideally located on the edge of the Peak District National Park

 - Be inspired by our exciting industry links: our networks include leading names like the National Trust, Chatsworth House and Disney